Today becoming a pilot has become a lot easier than compared to 10 years before.

 - Figure out the best way to make hours quickly.

-If you take all the steps faster and spend your money wisely, you will be able to be in an airliner cockpit very soon.
+If you take all the steps faster and spend your money wisely, you will be in an airliner cockpit very soon.

 The way I have written this article may sound complicated, but it is not.